Kurt Yaeger: Sports and affiliations

 His sports comeback came not long after in the Extreme Sports genre of BMX.
-He is currently the number one Adaptive BMXer in the world and participated in X Games 16 and X Games 17.
-Yaeger was showcased along with other adaptive athletes thanks to Adaptive Action Sports, a non-profit organization promoting Action Sports camps, events and programs for youth and young adults living with permanent physical disabilities.
+Kurt is part of a small category of number one Adaptive BMXers in the world, and participated in X Games 16, followed by X Games 17.
+Yaeger was showcased at the X Games along with other adaptive athletes.
+All thanks to Adaptive Action Sports, a non-profit organization promoting Action Sports camps, events and programs for youth and young adults living with permanent physical disabilities.

 In 2012, the US Paralympics Bobsled & Skeleton Team invited him to train with them in Park City in early January.
 They asked him back to train with them in Innsbruck, Austria in early March of that year.

 2013 had Yaeger participating in a promotional BMX tour of the United Kingdom.
 Followed immediately by a Motorcycle tour of Africa with Touratech-USA.
-He currently rides motorcycles more than BMX, both personally and as a hobby.
+Kurt currently rides motorcycles more than BMX, both personally and as a hobby.

 BMX sponsors

 When Yaeger initially began training again, Etnies signed up to sponsor him, supplying shoes that allowed for an expanded experimentation with a new magnetic pedal from ProTonLocks.
-After he figured out how to stay on the pedals Solid Bikes and Odyssey helped him by supplying a new bike.
-The last obstacle was to figure out how to keep his knee from hyper-extending from the repeated impact pressures, so he turned to Ossur, who built him a CTi custom knee brace for his prosthetic leg.
-Other sponsors, including Freestyle Watches, Stussy, Bern Helmets, Alpine Stars, Challenged Athletes Foundation, Fox Racing, ZICO Coconut Water and more, have all backed Yaeger.
+After he figured out how to stay on the pedals, Solid Bikes and Odyssey helped him by supplying a new bike.
+The last obstacle was to figure out how to keep his knee from hyper-extending from the repeated impact pressures while riding.
+He turned to Ossur, who built him a CTi custom knee brace for his prosthetic leg.
+Other sponsors, including Freestyle Watches, Stüssy, Bern Helmets, Alpine Stars, Challenged Athletes Foundation, Fox Racing, ZICO Coconut Water and more, have all backed Yaeger.

 Yaeger was one of the owners of ProTonLocks, Inc., a company that makes magnetic bicycle pedals.